Chapter 2. Administering hosts

 On the Parameters tab, click Add Parameter to add any parameter variables that you want to pass to job templates at run time.
 This includes all Puppet Class, Ansible Playbook parameters and host parameters that you want to associate with the host.
 To use a parameter variable with an Ansible job template, you must add a Host Parameter.

 When you create a host, you can set system purpose attributes.
 System purpose attributes help determine which repositories are available on the host.
 System purpose attributes also help with reporting in the Subscriptions service of the Red Hat Hybrid Cloud Console.
 In the Host Parameters area, enter the following parameter names with the corresponding values.
-For the list of values, see Introduction to System Purpose in Performing a standard RHEL 8 installation.
+For the list of values, see Configuring System Purpose using the subscription-manager command-line tool in Automatically installing RHEL 8.

 -